tofumatt/strongly-typed/_posts/2014-03-26-on-including-the-uninclusive.md

 dialogue, but you will certainly not convince them by calling them a bigot and putting them on the defensive.

+It's worth asking people politely and without angst if their positions have changed.
+It's worth asking people if they'd like to talk about it.
+It's worth not being as reactionary as them.
+I have never won over someone by calling them a bigot and being angry--much the same way as I imagine no one has convinced the queer people yelling at Mozilla to "stop being gay" by calling them dykes or faggots and dismissing them.

+I have honestly had success changing people's minds about gay marriage by sitting down and talking with them.

+Let's stop yelling.
+Let's open a dialogue.
+Evaluate the situation.
+Ask people how they feel.
+Try doing things without the snark.

+Let's just *talk*.

 ---

 <small>Some interesting side notes specifically regarding Eich, queers, and Mozilla:</small>